tc-imba/VE572/p2/README.md

 Set the working directory as the R script directory, and make sure you have all of the dependencies installed.
 You will get a k-means result after a few minutes.

+The code runs on the standalone mode in default, but can be simply changed into cluster mode if a spark cluster in lab4 is built.